 Short-lived proposition to cut funds for Alaska's gasline corporation dies in committee

-Rep. Tammie Wilson, R- North Pole, reads through a series of amendments to the state's budget as Rep. Lance Pruitt, R-Anchorage, listens, during the House Resources on Tuesday in Juneau.
-During a House Finance committee meeting, Rep. Tammie Wilson proposed cutting more than $10 million from the state's operating budget, earmarked for the Alaska Gasline Development Corporation.
+Rep. Tammie Wilson, R- North Pole, reads through a series of amendments to the state's budget during the House Finance Committee meeting on Tuesday in Juneau.
+Two House Republicans want to cut funding for the state's gas line corporation.

 Add your comments below